Saksham-Chaurasia/Airflow_Project/README.md

 # Airflow_Project
-Airflow_Project and important files of installation, errors and making the environment
+Airflow_Project of csv file and transform it and take out the output files. timberdef --> is the spark_code, timber_dag --> is the actual airflow dag and timber --> is the both spark and airflow dag code in the same file implementation